 It is a secure intermediary server where all your system administrators would login in first via SSH before getting to access the remote devices such as Linux instance, Routers, Switches etc. The purpose of having the SSH Jump server is to improve security and consolidate SSH user activities to a single point hence better security and accountability.
 SSH Jump server is also known by the name SSH Jump Box, SSH Jump Host & SSH Gateway.

 What is SSH Jump Server and how does it work?

 An SSH Jump Server is simply a single, hardened server that you “jump” through in order to access other servers or devices on the inner network.

-Sometimes called a SSH Jump host , or SSH Jump server or bastion or a relay host, it’s simply a server that all of your users can log into and use as a relay server to connect to other Linux servers, Routers, Switches and more.
+Sometimes called a SSH Jump host , or SSH Jump server or ssh bastion host or a relay host, it’s simply a server that all of your users can log into and use as a relay server to connect to other Linux servers, Routers, Switches and more.
 Therefore, a jump server is a server inside a secure zone, which can be accessed from a less secure zone.
 It is then possible to jump from this host to greater security zones.

 In other words, it is an intermediary host or an SSH gateway to a remote network, through which a connection can be made to another host in a dissimilar security zone, for example a demilitarized zone (DMZ2).
 In short it is intended to breach the gap between two security zones.
 This is done with the purpose of establishing a gateway to access something inside of the security zone, from the DMZ

 The SSH Jump Box bridges two dissimilar security zones and offers controlled and monitored access between them.